THE AUTHENTICITY DETOX: HOW TO CLEAR SOCIETAL NOISE AND LIVE A LIFE THAT’S TRULY YOURS

 For me, journaling was the starting point.
 I have been doing it for years (thanks to Robin Sharma’s The Monk Who Sold His Ferrari), dumping my thoughts to figure out what I was going through and what I wanted to happen.
 Most of the time, it worked beautifully and helped me make choices I wouldn’t regret.
 But sometimes I would write pages, go in circles, and end up where I began.
 That made me realize I needed a more deliberate way of thinking through difficult decisions.

 After a lot of research, I found three things that, when combined, helped me think more clearly: how we think, what influences our choices, and how to arrive at decisions we won’t regret.
-Let’s get into it.
+Let me explain them..

 1. Understand: how you are thinking

-The first step is to understand how we actually think.
-Psychologist Daniel Kahneman explains that our brain works in two systems.
-System 1 is fast, automatic, emotional, and mostly unconscious.
-It helps us respond quickly and handle familiar situations without much effort.
-But because it relies on habit and instinct, it also tends to push us toward comfort, familiarity, and social acceptance.
+The first step is to understand how we actually think, psychologist Daniel Kahneman explains that our brain works in two systems.
+System 1 (autopilot mode) is fast, automatic, emotional, and mostly unconscious, the part of us that reacts quickly and helps us move through everyday life without much effort.
+But because it relies so heavily on habit and instinct, it also tends to pull us toward comfort, familiarity, and social acceptance.

 No system is bad, each is designed for a specific purpose.